Sunday, November 10, 2024

 Really interesting.
 Nasal, but also shimmery and a bit phase-shifty?

-To get this filter off DogDoo Island I redesigned two of REV1's PCB's, improving ground planes, since REV1's ground and audio traces looked terrible on my oscilloscope.
+To get my version of this filter off DogDoo Island I redesigned two of Revision 1's PCB's, improving ground planes; REV1's ground and audio traces looked terrible on my oscilloscope.

 Good news: after building a REV2 Moog/EFM T904B, with PCB's provided by this blog's humble sponsor, PCBWAY, then spending an entire Sunday fixing stupid mistakes and experimenting with different component values, the Moog ladder highpass VCF sounds (I think)--much better.
 Maybe even good.